Close

 TIP: SOUND OF SILENCE

 Silent writing allows space to think and input from quieter team members.
-It keeps the focus on feedback instead of discussion.
+It keeps the focus on providing honest, actionable peer feedback instead of discussion.

 4. Discuss 10 MIN

 Review the team’s feedback.
-Identify any recurring themes, and discuss your understanding of the feedback to ensure you’re all in agreement about what the feedback is referring to.
+Identify any recurring themes, and discuss your understanding of the peer feedback you've received to ensure you all agree about what the feedback refers to.

-Discuss your reasoning behind choices you made in the work, and be open to new ideas for improvement from the team.
+Discuss your reasoning behind your choices in the work, and be open to new ideas for improvement from the team.

 TIP: CONSTRUCTIVE CRITICISM